JessicaDeCunha/Retirement-Financial-Planning-using-APIs/README.md

 4. Use the API to fetch income data from the sandbox and print the following:

     * Last Year's Income Before Tax.

     * Current Monthly Income.

     * Projected Year's Income Before Tax.

 ### Retirement Planner

-In this section, you will use the Alpaca API to fetch historical closing prices for a retirement portfolio and then run Monte Carlo simulations to project the portfolio performance at `30` years.
-You will then use the Monte Carlo data to answer questions about the portfolio.
+In this section, the Alpaca API was used to fetch historical closing prices for a retirement portfolio.
+Then I ran a Monte Carlo simulations to project the portfolio performance at 30 years.
+The following steps outlined below were performed to produce the report

-Follow the steps outlined in the budget starter notebook to complete the following:

 #### Monte Carlo Simulation